sailepradh/Meeting/Weekly Meetings/2017_JAN/Meeting_1.md

   * General idea listen and get involved although everything does not make sense

 ##### Individual Updates
-  * Today we had general introduction of lab members and projects we are involved in.
+   Today we had general introduction of lab members and projects we are involved in.

+##### Project infomation

+###### Cardiovascilar complex disease

+Genral aim is to understand non coding regulatory variants involved in arthesclerosis